By Jason Gross

 When it comes to SEL training, many teachers have been short-changed; a recent study, sponsored by CASEL and conducted by the University of British Columbia, found that “the overwhelming majority (51-100%) of teacher education programs in 49 states did not address any of the five core Students’ SEL dimensions.”
 To help bridge this skills gap, teachers can use tools like ONEder, which enable educators to deliver personalized lessons, manage student IEP goals and track their progress.

-Anna-Lisa gives an account of a common struggle teachers have in incorporating SEL into their classrooms; “[the IEP] may say that they have a child that is impulsive, and that they are blurting out answers to questions and interrupting the class.
-[It] might say, we want the child to be able to raise their hand 5 times out of 10, when they are asked a question.
+Anna-Lisa gives an account of a common struggle that teachers experience when in incorporating SEL into their classrooms; “[the IEP] may say that they have a child that is impulsive and that they are blurting out answers to questions and interrupting the class.
+[It] might say, we want the child to be able to raise their hand 5 times out of 10 when they are asked a question.
 But what’s the strategy to help the child get to that goal.
 Just telling the child, “we want you to be able to raise your hand”?
 Well, they know that.
-They know that’s the goal, but their impulsivity and their inability to have self-regulation is getting in the way of that.
+They know that’s the goal, but their impulsivity and their inability to have self-regulation are getting in the way of that.
 So, what would help them to be able to do that?
 To achieve that goal.
 That’s not what’s considered when you’re looking at these plans.
 And so, with SEL, when you look at the actual skills, that is where you say, ‘ok, they need to learn this particular skill and this is how I’m going to go teaching them to learn that skill.’”
-ONEder can help with this problem; in the ONEder platform, goals can be broken down in to step-by-step actions, performance data can be easily recorded and collected in a way that is easy to analyze.
-By taking the leg-work out of data gathering and tracking, ONEder leaves more time for the teacher to spend with their students.

 Sources: Schonert-Reichl, K. A., Kitil, M. J., & Hanson-Peterson, J. (2017).
 To reach the students, teach the teachers: A national scan of teacher preparation and social and emotional learning.
 A report prepared for the Collaborative for Academic, Social, and Emotional Learning (CASEL).
 Vancouver, B.C.: University of British Columbia.